lorforlinux/docs.beagleboard.io/intro/contribution/index.rst

 bugs, suggest enhancements and providing merge requests, also called pull requests, the provide fixes to software, hardware designs and documentation.

-This documentation has a number of ``todo`` items where help is needed:
+This documentation has a number of ``todo`` items where help is needed that can be searched in the source.

 .. todolist::